Edward Breitung: Early life and career

+Business

 In 1849, after the revolution in Germany, he immigrated to the United States and settled in Kalamazoo County, Michigan.
 He moved to Detroit in 1851 and became a clerk in a mercantile house.
 He moved to Marquette and engaged in mercantile pursuits until 1859, when he went to Negaunee.
+Here he was also engaged in the mercantile business; however, his store burnt in 1860.

-He sold out his mercantile business to engage exclusively in iron-mining operations in 1864, explored for iron deposits in Marquette and Menominee Counties, locating several profitable mines from 1864 to 1867.
-He later became interested in gold and silver mining in Colorado.
+After this, he ran the Pioneer Blast Furnace in Negaunee, with Israel Case, under a four-year contract.
+Subsequently he engaged exclusively in iron-mining operations in 1864, explored for iron deposits in Marquette and Menominee Counties, locating several profitable mines from 1864 to 1867.
+He later became interested iron mining in Minnesota, and in gold and silver mining in Colorado.

-Congress
+Family

+On November 28, 1870, Edward married Mary Paulin, who was originally from Belgium, Wisconsin.
+Mary had been working as a chambermaid at a boarding house in Republic (Smith's Mine), Michigan, where Edward owned the Republic Mine.

+Edward and Mary's first child was Edward Jr., born on November 1, 1871, in Negaunee.
+Their second child, William, was born c.
+March 1874 in Negaunee, but became sick soon thereafter.
+Edward did not make it back from his Lansing duties before William's death, on August 26 of the same year, from cholera.

+Political career

 Breitung was a member of the Michigan State House of Representatives in 1873 and 1874 and a member of the Michigan State Senate in 1877 and 1878.
 He served as mayor of Negaunee in 1879, 1880, and 1882.

-He was elected as a Republican to the United States House of Representatives from Michigan's 11th congressional district for the Forty-eighth Congress, serving from March 4, 1883 to March 3, 1885.
+He was elected as a Republican to the United States House of Representatives from Michigan's 11th congressional district for the Forty-eighth Congress, serving from March 4, 1883, to March 3, 1885.
 He declined to be a candidate for renomination in 1884.

 Death

-Breitung died in Negaunee and is interred in Park Cemetery in Marquette.
-Breitung's son, Edward N. Breitung, continued his father's successful mining enterprises in the Upper Peninsula of Michigan.
+Breitung died in Eastman, Georgia before he was able to move into a winter house he had built.
+This was also before construction was due to begin on his new house in Marquette, Michigan.
+He is interred in the Breitung Mausoleum at Park Cemetery in Marquette.

+Legacy

-Breitung Township, Minnesota is named after him for his work in developing the Soudan Mine there in the 1880s.
-Breitung Township, Michigan is also named for him.
+Breitung Township, Minnesota, is named after him for his work in developing the Soudan Mine there in the 1880s.
+Breitung Township, Michigan, is also named for him.